tarantool/cartridge/rst/cartridge_dev.rst

    Here the ``role_name`` value may differ from the module name passed to the ``cartridge.cfg()`` function.
-If the ``role_name`` variable is not specified, the module (= LUA FILE NAME???) name is the default value.
+If the ``role_name`` variable is not specified, the module name is the default value.

    ..
 NOTE::